milanshresta/tech-jobs-in-nepal/README.md

 # tech-jobs-in-nepal

 Tech jobs in Nepal
-List of tech companies (or teams) that are based or working in Nepal. :nepal:
+List of tech companies (or teams) that are based or working in Nepal. :Nepal:

 |                 |                 |                 |                 |                 |                 |                 |                 |                 |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |